December 1, 2018

-Protected land in Alberta’s Parkland Natural Region is tripled with the addition to the list of Alberta’s Special Places of Killarney-Reflex and Ribstone-Edgerton Natural Areas, combined with an extension to Dillberry Lake Provincial Park.
+On June 6, protected land in Alberta’s Parkland Natural Region is tripled with the addition to the list of Alberta’s Special Places of Killarney-Reflex and Ribstone-Edgerton Natural Areas, combined with an extension to Dillberry Lake Provincial Park.

-AWA expresses concern that intensive energy exploration, including drilling and road-building, will have negative impacts on the piping plover (“Protecting the Plover,” Calgary Herald).
+On July 17, AWA expresses concern that intensive energy exploration, including drilling and road-building, will have negative impacts on the piping plover (“Protecting the Plover,” Calgary Herald).

 AWA works to build relationships with residents of Neutral Hills in hopes of garnering support for protective status.

-The Wainwright Dunes Ecological Reserve is established.
+On January, the Wainwright Dunes Ecological Reserve is established.

-AWA issues a call to action to members, asking for support for the designation of the Wainwright Dunes as an Ecological Reserve.
+On October 9, AWA issues a call to action to members, asking for support for the designation of the Wainwright Dunes as an Ecological Reserve.